Julietteve/Apeiron_Social_Net/README.md

-# Apeiron
+# Apeirón
-*A social network site, based on sharing works of art in a well-built community*
+*A social network site, based on sharing works of art in a as well-known as indie community*

 ## Built with 🛠️